-Breast Cancer Ireland is delighted to support an innovative cancer “Think Tank” taking place in the Royal College of Surgeons in Ireland, on Monday, 15th and Tuesday, 16th October which will explore the latest developments in diagnostic and therapeutic treatments for patients with breast cancer.
+Breast Cancer Ireland is delighted to support an innovative cancer ‘Think Tank’ taking place in the Royal College of Surgeons in Ireland, on Monday, October 15 and Tuesday, October 16.
+The Dublin Steroid Cancer Meeting will explore the latest developments in diagnostic and therapeutic treatments for patients with breast cancer.

-The Dublin Steroid Cancer Meeting will bring together world leaders in the field of steroid cancer biology for a two-day unique meeting that will foster critical idea exchange, inspiration and collaboration.
-This year’s conference theme will focus on epigenetic and metabolic dysregulation in cancer, emerging immunotherapies and the influence of the tumour microenvironment, with talks on basic research and translational implications.
+Bringing together world leaders in the field of steroid cancer biology for a two-day meeting that will foster critical idea exchange, inspiration and collaboration, this year’s conference theme will focus on epigenetic and metabolic dysregulation in cancer, emerging immunotherapies and the influence of the tumour microenvironment, as well as including talks on basic research and translational implications.

-Professor Leonie Young, founder of the Endocrine Oncology Research Group in RCSI adds “We are excited and honoured to host this unique “meeting of minds’ and appreciate the support of Breast Cancer Ireland in helping us to move conversations and ideas about how to push the field of research forward”.
+Professor Leonie Young, founder of the Endocrine Oncology Research Group in RCSI adds, “We are excited and honoured to host this unique ‘meeting of minds’, and appreciate the support of Breast Cancer Ireland in helping us to move conversations and ideas about how to push the field of research forward.”